We believe everyone has the right to a quality education.

 We expanded Connected Education, which was launched in January 2020, by our social enterprise Vodafone Business Ventures to provide access to connectivity, devices and classroom collaboration software for students and teachers across the world.

-To date, over 800,000 students in 2,500 educational institutions across 10 countries have benefited from this digital learning solution.
+To date, over 1.5 million students in 4,500 educational institutions across 13 countries have benefited from this digital learning solution.

 In South Africa, the Vodacom e-School solution allows learners to access curriculum-aligned content and educators to access learning materials on their smartphone with no data charges.

-We currently have over one million users on the platform.
+We currently have over 1.3 million users on the platform.

 Connected Education video